 5. Your Diet Lacks Necessary Nutrients

 Your hair follicles need a certain mix of vitamins and minerals to grow healthy hair.
 And if you’re not eating all those nutrients, your hair growth may suffer.
-That’s one reason why Hair Growth Formula Gummies are so popular!
+That’s one reason why Hair Formula Gummies for Women are so popular!
 They’re formulated with all the hair-loving nutrients your follicles need for healthy hair growth, including silica, biotin, folic acid, vitamin C, and zinc.

 6. You’re Experiencing a Side Effect of Medication